ranhai613/weblate-replace-userscript/README.md

 # weblate-replace-userscript

-Userscript for helping Japanese translators by replacing deepl translation in Weblate used with FTL: Multiverse Translation Project.
+Userscript for helping Japanese translators by making deepl translation a bit better in Weblate.
+This will be used with FTL: Multiverse Translation Project.

 ## Installation